djm/django-reddit-auth-backend/README.md

-#django-reddit-auth-backend
+#django-reddit-auth-backend (SERIOUS ALPHA - TESTS/MORE WORK ON THEIR WAY)

-**A pluggable authencation backend for Django which allows authentication via the Reddit API with a valid reddit username and password.**
+**A pluggable authencation backend for Django which allows authentication via the Reddit API with a valid reddit username and password.
+Please read the NB below.**

 ##Install